gravitational/careers/challenges/cloud/sre.md

 * Your submission will need to meet the requirements of the level you are applying for.
 * Split the submission into 2-3 pull requests for us to review.
-We will review every pull request and provide our feedback.
+We will review every pull request and provide feedback.
 Open a single pull request at a time and wait for at least 2 approvals before merging.
-* Each time you open a new pull request, share a link with the interview panel on Slack.
+* Share a link with the interview panel on Slack each time you open a new pull request.
-* After the last pull request is merged, we will clone your repository and test it.
+* The interview panel will clone your repository and test it after the last pull request is merged.

 ## Design Doc